 Applicants wishing only to audit courses or take them for personal development are exempt from taking the ACT/SAT.
 Although no credit is earned, certain admission requirements must be met and regular fees paid.
-Transcripts will not reflect personal development courses.
+Credit will not be reflected on the Georgia Southwestern transcript.
 Auditors and Personal Development students will be required to submit the following items:

 - 1. Application with \$25 non-refundable fee. - 2.
-Proof of high school graduation or equivalency (GED). - 3.
-Proof of required immunizations.
+Proof of high school graduation or equivalency (GED).

+3. Proof of required immunizations.